zeshantech/kali-linux-vnc-web/readme.md

 # Kali Linux Docker with GUI and noVNC

-This project allows you to run **Kali Linux** with a fully functional **GUI** using **XFCE** inside a **Docker** container, accessible through your web browser via **noVNC**.
+This project allows you to run **Kali Linux** with a fully functional inside a **Docker** container, accessible through your web browser via **noVNC**.

-The container provides a lightweight Kali Linux desktop environment that can be accessed remotely, making it easy to run penetration testing tools without directly installing Kali on your system.
+The container provides a lightweight Kali Linux desktop environment that can be accessed with GUI on Web

 ## Features